maciej-u/maciej-u/README.md

 ## Hi there, I'm Maciej Urbanke 👋

 ## About Me
 🌍 Living in Katowice, Poland, I'm passionate about data analytics and excited to delve into data management.
-Currently enhancing my skills at Turing College, I'm halfway through a Data Analytics course, mastering spreadsheets, SQL, Python and data visualization.
+Enhanced my skills at Turing College through a Data Analytics course, mastering spreadsheets, SQL, Python, and data visualization with Tableau and Looker Studio.

 ## Technical Toolkit
 - **SQL Expertise:** BigQuery, MySQL, and GitHub Copilot